 Our next stop was Twin lagoon.
 Once docked we had hired kayaks and kayaked then after swam in the twin lagoon which was beautiful the water is soooo clear.

-Next we had lunch on a private beach to ourselves which was absolutely amazing.
-The crew served us loads of food with coconuts.
+Our next stop we had lunch on a private beach to ourselves which was absolutely amazing.
+The crew served us loads of food with fresh coconuts.
 One of the best bits of the day.

 CYC beach was our next spot, it was much more busy with lots of boats stopped with tourists.
 People were either swimming or snorkelling or laying on the beach.